rrainey/DSKY-matic/README.md

 * **src** - software components designed to run on the project's embedded Raspberry Pi 4.
 This software is a Apollo Guidance Computer virtual machine interfacing to the displays and keyboard via I2C and USB serial communications drivers.

-* **DSKY-alarm-panel-replica** - definition of the Alarm Panel hardware and software
+* **DSKY-alarm-panel-replica** - definition of the Alarm Panel hardware and software assembly

-* **DSKY-digital-indicator-replica** - definition an alternative to the EL Display Panel; this is based on LEDs
+* **DSKY-digital-indicator-replica** - definition an alternative to the EL Display Panel; this variant is based on LEDs

-* **DSKY-keyboard-replica** - definition of the Keyboard hardware and software
+* **DSKY-keyboard-replica** - definition of the Keyboard hardware and software assembly

-* **virualagc** - Ron Burkey's Virtual AGC software; runs on the Raspberry Pi 4 in this implementation
+* **virtualagc** - Ron Burkey's Virtual AGC software; runs on the Raspberry Pi 4 in this implementation

 ## Arduino-based Drivers